Road Work Disruption Form

 The Chemung County Special Hauling Permit is designed to obtain permission from the Department of Public Works for any oversize hauling on Chemung County Roads, including travel over bridges on Town roads.
 A bond may also be required to protect against damages to County R-O-W.

-Permit cost varies, and will be determined prior to final approval and issuance of permit.
+Permit cost varies and will be determined before final approval and issuance of a permit.

-County DPW Policy requires NYSDOT Hauling Permits to be in place prior to applying for a County Special Hauling Permit.
+County DPW Policy requires NYSDOT Hauling Permits to be in place before applying for a County Special Hauling Permit.

 - Chemung County Special Hauling Permit (PDF)

 - Chemung County Urban Truck Routes Map (PDF)